cstml/cstml.github.io/_posts/2021-05-03-haskell-monoid.md

     t3     = \x -> Any $ x `mod` 6 == 0
 ```

-And now let's transform those tests into sections, as they always look much better
+And now let's transform those tests into sections, as they read nicer:

 ```haskell
 check'''' :: [Int] -> Bool